 Generally speaking, Express 5 is about half the price of Full while Express 10 is about 25% less.

-Get quotes from a few Invisalign dentists in your area to be sure you’re getting a good price for your treatment.
 You can also ask about payment plans to spread the cost, and see if your insurance will cover a portion of the fee.

 Remember to factor in the cost of retainers when working out if you can afford braces.
 Since Express treatment is so quick and involves minor tooth movement, there is not much chance for the teeth to settle into their new positions.
 This means a greater risk of relapse if you don’t wear retainers as directed.